nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

 !!! info "Nextflow Tower"

     Seqera Platform was previously known as Nextflow Tower.
-    You'll still see references to the previous name in environment variable and cli option names.
+    You'll still see references to the previous name in environment variables and CLI option names.

 ### 1.1.
 Set up your Seqera Platform token by exporting it to your environment